o-t-w/blog/src/content/blog/dark-mode.md

 #### Some Safari caveats

-- Support for the `prefers-color-scheme` media query within SVG was added in [Safari 27](<https://developer.apple.com/documentation/safari-release-notes/safari-27-release-notes?changes=la,la#:~:text=175598175)-,Fixed%20an%20issue%20where,the%20system%20color%20appearance,-.%20(176413340>), but `color-scheme` does not effect the media query ([see bug report](https://bugs.webkit.org/show_bug.cgi?id=316640))
+- Support for the `prefers-color-scheme` media query within SVG was added in [Safari 27](<https://developer.apple.com/documentation/safari-release-notes/safari-27-release-notes?changes=la,la#:~:text=175598175)-,Fixed%20an%20issue%20where,the%20system%20color%20appearance,-.%20(176413340>), but `color-scheme` does not affect the media query ([see bug report](https://bugs.webkit.org/show_bug.cgi?id=316640))
 - Support for the `prefers-color-scheme` media query within iframes was added in [Safari 27](<https://developer.apple.com/documentation/safari-release-notes/safari-27-release-notes?changes=la,la#:~:text=140674753)-,Fixed%20an%20issue%20where,was%20set%20to%20dark,-.%20(142072593>) and the `color-scheme` of the parent document does override it, as it should 🎉.
 However, other bugs remain ([see bug report](https://bugs.webkit.org/show_bug.cgi?id=316680))

-## `light-dark()` CSS function now works with images
+## Using `light-dark()` with images and gradients

-The `light-dark()` function was originally limited to solid colors.
-It can now be used for gradients and images.
+The `light-dark()` function was originally limited to colors.
+It can now be used for gradients and images (as of Chrome/Edge version 150, Firefox version 150, and a forthcoming version of Safari).

 ```css
 .bg-gradient {